Sending Metrics#

 self.schedule_metric("Current", "A", MetricsType.LAST_VALUE, 10, self.device.get_current)

-In this example, the callable self.device.get_current fetches the current from a power supply every 10 seconds, and returns the value return current.
-The same can also be achieved with a function decorator:
+In this example, the callable self.device.get_current fetches the current from a power supply, is called every 10 seconds, and the value is sent as Metric with name Current, unit A and an indicator for any receiver(s) to only show the last value.

 @schedule_metric("A", MetricsType.LAST_VALUE, 10)